apache/pekko-persistence-dynamodb/CONTRIBUTING.md

 ## General Workflow

-This is the process for committing code into master.
+This is the process for committing code into main branch.
 There are of course exceptions to these rules, for example minor changes to comments and documentation, fixing a broken build etc.

 1. For non-trivial changes, you will be asked to submit a [CLA](https://www.apache.org/licenses/contributor-agreements.html) - if you do not have one on file.
 2. Before starting to work on a feature or a fix, make sure that: